akowalska622/akowalska622/README.md

 ### Hi there!
 My name is Ania 👋

-- 💪 My strong skills are React, TypeScript, React Native, Storybook, Firebase, Accessibility and hunger for knowledge
+- 💪 My strong skills are React, TypeScript, React Native, Next JS, Storybook, Firebase, Accessibility and hunger for knowledge
 - 🔭 In my free time, I’m learning new tech, climbing or cycling
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning about cybersecurity
 - 💬 Ask me about anything you'd like!
 - 🖥 Take a look at my portfolio: https://akowalska622.github.io/portfolio/
 - 💼 Or my LinkedIn page: https://www.linkedin.com/in/ania-kowalska-a734591a6/